Have you ever had a no spend weekend?

 More than that, it can force you to think creatively and try some new activities!

-I know there are some real frugal heroes out there who can go a whole week, or even month, without spending money.
+I know there are some real frugal heroes out there who can go a whole week, or even a year without spending.

 If that sounds a bit extreme to you, no worries.
 Start with just one weekend.
 It can be surprisingly effective.

 A lot of us tend to spend far more money on the weekend than we do during the week.
-Commit to just two days without touching your wallet, and see how much you save!
+So commit to just two days without touching your wallet, and see how much you save!

 35 things to do on a no spend weekend